Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 Morphine - indications for use

-Indications for use can be called:
+Indications for use include:

 • With severe shortness of breath, cough, which are caused by heart failure.

-Signs of morphinism - addictions
+Signs of morphinism - addiction

 • Relaxation, apathy, lethargy and drowsiness.